Operating Instruction 5.19.3.1 Driver's License Record Check

 3. Employee may be required to complete a defensive driving course;

-4. The employee may be prohibited from driving other employees or students or from driving large or complex equipment;
+4. The employee may be prohibited from driving other employees or students, or from driving large or complex equipment;

 Subpart C. Students

-Part 6.
-Reemployment of Former Employees where Essential Duties of the Position Require a Driver's License
+Part 8.
+Reemployment of Former Employees where Essential Duties of the Position Require a Driver’s License

-Part 7.
+Part 9.
 General Responsibilities

-Subpart A. Acceptable System Drivers
+Subpart A. Acceptable system drivers

-Acceptable system drivers shall:
+Acceptable drivers shall:

 4. Drive system vehicles responsibly, adhering to all traffic and other laws applicable to the operation of a motor vehicle;